 The current phrase, “hang out,” is probably derived from the hippies of several generations ago.

-This is another expression that had its modern day beginnings with the 1960s hippies generation, but it probably goes back at least to the 1920s with the arrival of the jazz age.
+"Cool" is another expression that had its modern day beginnings with the 1960s hippies generation; but, it probably goes back at least to the 1920s with the arrival of the jazz age.
 In the Flapper Era, jazz music was considered to be extremely cutting edge, and jazz musicians had their own modes and means of living.

 Some of that rubbed off on the Charleston dancers and the patrons of the speakeasy (another slang word for a bar with alcoholic beverages back when Prohibition made serving liquor illegal.)